saguileran/MD-SCPI/Reports/README.md

 ```

 - Update the MD energies plots, calculate the energies for the residues of interest and adding them to the whole plot
-- Copying the data of the MC simulations for all the systems at 5000K with 100M of MC steps
+- Copying and plot the data of the MC simulations for all the systems at 5000K with 100M of MC steps
 - Submit the Cortisol-MD system with LiGaMD with $\sigma_P=6$ and $\sigma_D=6$
 - Submit the Aldosterone-MD system with LiGaMD with $\sigma_P=8$ and $\sigma_D=6$
 - Create and sumbit several MC simulations for a system at 7000K with 100M of MC steps